 The pineau kept flowing and we kept tasting.
 Karen suggested some food pairings with the wines, which sounded wonderful (especially since Jill and I had forgotten to eat lunch)!

-After we were finished tasting, Jill bought some wine and we took a little stroll to see the actual chateau, then we were off to Karen and Malcolm’s lovely home, which was nearby.
+After we were finished wine tasting, Jill bought a few bottles, and we took a little stroll to see the actual chateau, then we were off to Karen and Malcolm’s lovely home nearby.

 Jill and I immediately were smitten with Auberge de la Fontaine (Karen and Malcolm’s B & B) in the sleepy village of Montpellier-de-Medillan.